salvipeter/quadfit/notes.md

    (tangent control points are placed using the 1/3 rule).
 Twists are set up using the parallelogram rule.

-2. Local ribbons are created along the boundaries by multiplying the associated part of the ribbon with a scaling function.
+1. Local ribbons are created along the boundaries by multiplying the associated part of the ribbon with a scaling function.
 This scaling function is computed globally along the whole length of the ribbon, interpolating the given h-values at the junctions.
 The local ribbons are normalized to the [0,1] interval.

-3. Tangent control points of the cubic patches are updated.
+1. Tangent control points of the cubic patches are updated.
 Tangents at corner and side vertices are taken from the associated ribbons.
 Tangents at inner vertices are projected into the normal plane (from jet fitting).

+1. The twist control points of the cubic patches are updated to reflect those of the corresponding ribbons, where applicable.

-4. The cubic patches are degree elevated to quintic, and then the second derivative control points are updated.
+1. The cubic patches are degree elevated to quintic, and then the second derivative control points are updated.
 At the ends of boundary segments these are not needed (we already know the local ribbons there, and the twists control points can also be directly